pierian-co/custom-cxo-activity-dashboard-adobe-target-googlesheets/README.md

 # Custom Sharable CXO Activity Tracker using Adobe Target and GoogleSheets

 **Digital Marketing Problem:** If you use Adobe Target for Experimentation and Personalisation activities, you'd be aware of the Activities Listing page (or Dashboard page) which gives a view of all activities.
-While this page covers list of activities with information such as Activiy-Name and Last Update Date, we wanted to extend it
+While this page covers list of activities with information such as Activity-Name and Last Update Date, we wanted to extend it
-1. to add custom meta-data to each activity for more filtering criteria e.g. which team owns the activity or whether its an experimentation/personalisation activity
+1. to add custom meta-data to each activity for more filtering criteria e.g. which team owns the activity or whether it's an experimentation/personalisation activity
 2. to be able to filter/sort activities on fields that are not available on Activities List page.
 One of the most important one is Priority - makes life much easier to see all the activities that have priorities higher than a specific limit
 3. to easily share this activity-dashboard with other team-members who may not be active Adobe Target users
 4. to add visualisation layer on top of activities data using Google Data Studio